agda/agda/doc/user-manual/language/lambda-abstraction.lagda.rst

 .. code-block:: agda

-   .extlam p11 .. p1n = e1
+   extlam p11 .. p1n = e1
    …
-   .extlam pm1 .. pmn = em
+   extlam pm1 .. pmn = em

+where `extlam` is a fresh name.
 This means that anonymous pattern matching functions are generative.
 For instance, ``refl`` will not be accepted as an inhabitant of the type

 ..
   ::